CaptainRich/Aliens/README.md

 ## Setup

-*(To use this program, copy both 'directory-scan.py' and 'dir_list.py' to a directory on a local drive.
-Then invoke the program as indicated below.)*
+*To use this program, activate the 'virtual environmnent' "AlienEnv".

 ## Environment
-To utilize this scripts, a virtual environment is created so that the installation of PyGame remains local to this subdirectory, and does not affect the rest of the machine.
+A virtual environment is created so that the installation of PyGame remains local to this subdirectory, and does not affect the rest of the machine.

 The virtual environment can be setup using the command: